Lispl-Wicht/Portaclish/README.md

 Now SBCL will always start with Quicklisp loaded, and you can leave the REPL again with ```(quit)```.

+> Quicklisp is the de-facto package manager for Common Lisp.
+It downloads and
+> installs libraries, keeps track of dependencies, and makes it easy to share and
+> load code — much like pip in Python or npm in JavaScript.

 ### 5. Start vanilla (unconfigured) Emacs

 Open Emacs the usual way (icon or terminal).